Facilitating Talking Chips active learning activities in physically-distanced learning spaces

 - Option 2: Groups follow a link for their scorecard in Google Docs.

-- Option 3: Direct students to the Canvas course space and into the Blackboard Collaborate Ultra session.
+- Option 3: Direct students to the Canvas course space and into the Zoom session.
 Create breakout rooms spaces for each group.
 Students use the chat tool for their discussion.
-Note: Breakout groups are only available in sessions with 250 or fewer attendees.
-You can create up to 20 breakout rooms.
-There is no limit to the number of attendees you can put in each group.

 - Ask students to participate equally in the group discussion, specifying that as they contribute comments, they will get an X placed next to their name by the scorekeeper.

-- When all students have contributed to the discussion and everyone has five Xs next to there name, the activity is done.
+- When all students have contributed to the discussion and everyone has five Xs next to their name, the activity is done.

 - Review the outcomes of the activity.